-Art 3D
+ART 3D

 In Year 9 3D Art and Design students experiment with form to build 3D structures, models and sculptures.
 Students learn how to work with a range of materials to make their 3D artworks.
-They experiment with materials such as wire to create portraits in a 3D space.
+They experiment with materials such as cardboard to create portraits in a 3D space.

-Students study 3D art and artists that are working in the field, analysing their work to explore techniques and gain inspiration.
-Students may work on projects such as creating
+Students study 3D art and artists that are working in the field of 3D Art, they will analyse, their work to explore techniques and gain inspiration